chStaiger/surf-metadata-registry/Monitoring_on_dCache.md

 ## Prepare your data

-We do not want to act on each event on any file, but only those which are registered in CKAN.
+We do not want to act on each event of any file, but only those which are registered in CKAN.
 To find them you need to create a label and attach it to the files in question.
-Here we use the label `test_ckan` and attach it to one file in the folder that is monitored by the channel.
+Here we use the label `test-ckan` and attach it to one file in the folder that is monitored by the channel.

 We will label: